 When we are faced with the mundane moments of marriage, what we CAN do is create an atmosphere where an open and honest exchange in conversation is welcomed.
-That doesn’t come with cutting your husband down for his interests and involvements.
+That doesn’t come with cutting your husband down for his interests and involvement.
 Your husband will be much more able to be drawn into a deeper level of conversation when the air isn’t filled with your taut tension wires.
-You can express your hurt feelings in a nonaccusing manner.
-It is even better to release that hurt rather than sewing seeds of bitterness in your heart.
+You can express your hurt feelings in a non-accusing manner.
+It is even better to release that hurt rather than sowing seeds of bitterness in your heart.
 Hurt feelings are the flip side of bitterness.

 Chances are good that your husband had no intention of hurting you.
 It is always best to leave your husband navigation room and give him the benefit of the doubt.

 Never ever give up!!
 Satan comes to kill, steal, and destroy.
 He wants to do everything possible to destroy your marriage.
 If you give up, you will most likely affect your children more deeply than you will ever know.
 You will also find growing old without your husband is a very lonely experience.
 I know several ladies who have shared how difficult it is to watch couples interact and they often yearn for what once was.